The Seljuk Han of Anatolia

 There is no remaining example of a typical Seljuk house, but the plan probably comprised rooms opening onto a courtyard.
 A late Seljuk summer pavilion, the Haydar Bey Kiosk in Kayseri, can give some indication as to the layout of a Seljuk house.

 Abundant mineral springs exist in Turkey, and the Seljuks took advantage of them by encouraging a building program for baths, spas and fountains (Havza, Kirşehir, Ilgin).
 Some of these mineral spas were reserved for horses and valuable animals.
 The plan appeared to be centered on an octagon with four iwans, and there was no central bathing pool as in the Roman-style baths.
-There were separate twin buildings for men and women, with a disrobing room, tepidarium, and hot room.
+There were separate sections for men and women, with a disrobing room, tepidarium, and hot room.

 An impressive number of Seljuk bridges exist to this day.
 They were built to accompany the building program of the hans, and comprise spans of pointed arches.
 They were built over both the major rivers of Turkey and also smaller rivers.

 Dervish lodges, or tekke, were an important part of Seljuk society, but few remain standing today.
 An outstanding example of a Seljuk tekke is the Şeyh Turesan Veli lodge outside of Kayseri.
+Many of these were built in the Ilkhanid period and later.
+The city of Tokat has numerous examples.

 Yildiz Bridge in Sivas